-- 1 Connect the AC adapter to the computer. - 2 Insert the battery pack.
+- Connect the AC adapter to the computer. - Insert the battery pack.

-The computer automatically charges the battery (1) (the battery indicator (2) light flashes in a double blink pattern as the battery charges).
+The computer automatically charges the battery (the battery indicator light flashes guickly as the battery charges).
 When the battery is 85% full, the battery indicator light turns off.
 This process takes approximately 3 hours if your notebook is on.
 To charge the battery completely, continue charging for 3 additional hours.

 Battery indicator light status Meaning

 On The computer is using battery power.

 Single blink The battery is running out of power.

 Double blink The battery is charging.

-Off The computer is using AC power.
+Off The computer is using AC power only.